TypeICall/LoopsWithinLoops/README.md

       for(int z = 0; y < n; y++)<br>
             Distances[a + b + z] = (Calculations);

  This is often seen when programmers are taught mathematics in the form of ax^3 + bx^2 + cx + d = 0.
 They might think that they could do the indexer by doing these operations in piecemeal, but they could be simplified initializing an INDEXER...
 (There are also cases where programmers define a and b after the inner for loops are performed, which could also be identified.
-One would hope the compiler would automatically correct it to prevent flare ups, but that is not guaranteed...) <br>
+One would hope the compiler would automatically correct it to prevent flare ups, but that is not guaranteed by any programming language so far as I am aware...) <br>

- This is simply a variable that also goes in to the for loops and gets incremented by 1.<br>
+ The INDEXER is simply a variable that also goes in to the for loops and gets incremented by 1 to set the location in memory where bits will be stored.<br>

  int index = 0;<br>
  for(int x = 0; x < n; x++)<br>